 Places for All Babies: Home-Based Child Care is an Essential Part of the Solution

-For many young families in the United States, there are very few authentic child care options that meet child and family needs, are affordable and are local.
+For many families in the United States, there are very few authentic child care options that meet child and family needs, are affordable and are local.

 Home-based child care is often the first choice of families with infants and toddlers.
 Family child care (FCC) and family friend and neighbor (FFN) providers frequently offer families cultural or language continuity, non-traditional work hours, or the convenience of being located within their immediate community.